Eliminate 90% of Decision Interruptions and Reclaim 8 Hours a Week: Decision Protocol for $70K–$100K Operators

 The Executive Summary

-Founders at $100K–$120K/month quietly lose 11–18 hours every week to “quick questions,” turning themselves into full-time decision bottlenecks instead of using a 2-hour protocol that eliminates 90% of those interruptions.
+Founders at $100K–$120K/month quietly lose 11–18 hours weekly to “quick questions,” turning into full-time decision bottlenecks instead of installing a 2-hour protocol that cuts 90% of interruptions.

-Who this is for: Founders and operators at $90K–$150K/month with 3–8 person teams who feel permanently interrupted, see strategic work slipping week after week, and suspect they’ve become the essential decision-maker for everything.
+Who this is for: Founders and operators at $90K–$150K/month with 3–8 person teams who feel permanently interrupted and suspect they’ve become the default decision-maker for everything.

-The Topic Problem: The decision bottleneck trap where 35–45 “check with me” questions a day convert into 11–18 lost hours weekly, stall growth initiatives, and quietly block $180K–$300K+ in annual upside while the team’s judgment never develops.
+The decision problem: The decision bottleneck trap where 35–45 “check with me” questions a day convert into 11–18 lost hours weekly and stall growth while the team’s judgment never develops.

-What you’ll learn: The 2-Hour Decision Protocol, the Category Identification Hour, the Rule Creation Hour, the six core decision categories that cover 85–95% of daily questions, and the three authority levels that let your team act without you.
+What you’ll learn: The 2-Hour Decision Protocol with the Category Identification Hour, Rule Creation Hour, six decision categories that cover 85–95% of daily questions, and three authority levels your team can follow without you.

-Time to implement: Block 2 hours once to build the protocol, plus a 30-minute team meeting to roll it out, then expect a 70–90% question reduction within 30 days and a durable 11+ hours weekly of reclaimed founder time.
+Time to implement: Block 2 hours once to build the protocol and a 30-minute team meeting to roll it out, then see 70–90% fewer questions within 30 days and a durable 11+ hours weekly of reclaimed founder time.

 Written by Nour Boustani for $90K–$150K/month founders who want their teams to make 90% of decisions independently so they can get out of Slack and back into strategy.